The Home Selling Process

 Selling your home is a big deal.
 Even though you may have sold a few homes in prior years, the rules, regulations, and disclosure requirements surrounding real estate transactions are changing all the time.
 The penalties are pretty severe when things go wrong.
 Experienced real estate professionals sell more homes in a month than most sellers do in a decade.
 We are well versed in the process and requirements of real estate transactions.
 It's worth it to at least speak with a real estate professional regarding the sale of your home.

+I achieved my Seller Residential Specialist® designation in 2020, which means selling homes is my specialty.
+Less than 2% of agents in the country hold this designation.
 Below is a simple illustration of my process for helping clients achieve their individual home selling goals.

 1. Schedule your Listing Consultation

 There's no commitment required on your part for the initial meeting.
 It will be educational and help you identify your next steps.
 My goal is to simply identify your goals and provide you with options based on best practices and my professional experience.